Paulr756756/AutoAuctioneer/README.md

-# BidStamp API
+# AutoAuctioneer API
-This is an API created for BidStamp.
+This is an Web API created for AuctoAuctioneer.